Highland High School (Arizona): Performing arts

-Highland's band program has an enrollment of over 300 students in four year-round concert bands, four year-round jazz bands, four spring woodwind choirs, and a competitive marching band.
+Highland's band program has an enrollment of over 300 students in three year-round concert bands, three year-round jazz bands, two spring woodwind choirs, and a competitive marching band.
 The marching band has received national recognition, and has marched in the Fiesta Bowl Parade (1999), the Disneyland Light Parade (2000), the Tournament of Roses Parade (2001), the Macy's Thanksgiving Day Parade (2004) and the 2021 Pearl Harbor Memorial Parade in Waikiki commemorating the 80th anniversary of the bombings.
 It ranked #4 in the Fiesta Bowl National Band Championship Competition in 1999 and in 2009.
 In addition, the Highland Marching Band has been in the top division(s) in the State of Arizona for over 28 consecutive years and consistently qualify for state championships.
 Furthermore, they are two time state champions with being the first band to ever win the ABODA Division 1 State Marching Band Championship in 2009 and the AzMBA 4A State Championship in 2016.

 Uniquely, The Jazz Program hosts a yearly Highland/ASU Jazz Festival for the past 11 years and has the only United Sound Jazz Band Program in the United States.
 Accolades from the Highland jazz program includes the 2010 and 2017 Judge’s Most Outstanding (Jazz Black), and the 2013, 2015 AMEA State In-Service Performance (Jazz Black).

 The Concert Choir traveled to New York City in March 2007 to perform at Carnegie Hall under the direction of then Mormon Tabernacle Choir director Craig Jessop.
 Previously, it performed at Chicago's Orchestra Hall and at the MENC National Conference in 1998.

 Highland's orchestra also performed at Carnegie Hall (2002), and its Symphonic Orchestra performed at the Midwest Clinic in Chicago in 1997, 2007, 2013 and most recently in 2021.
-HHS is the only school in Arizona to have been selected twice to perform at the Midwest Clinic.
+The orchestra program currently has over 250 enrolled students and five performing groups.
+The Highland orchestra has also been a participating program in the nationwide program United Sound since United Sound first started with five schools in 2014.

+In 2023 the theatre program performed Disney's Frozen: The Broadway Musical.
+This performance was made possible by winning the rights to perform the production through the United States of Frozen nationwide competition, in which one school in each state was awarded the privilege to be the first school in their state to perform the musical.